DavidBuchanan314/dag-cbrrr/README.md

 # dag-cbrrr
-Convert between DAG-CBOR and Python objects and hundreds of megabytes per second.
+Convert between DAG-CBOR and Python objects at hundreds of megabytes per second.
 Take a look at the [benchmarks](https://github.com/DavidBuchanan314/dag-cbor-benchmark)

 Other than speed, a distinguishing feature is that it operates *non-recursively*.
 This means you can parse arbitrarily deeply nested objects without running out of call stack (although of course you might still run out of heap)